SciComp8/NGSOmics_Programming/README.md

 # OIMCS <img src="https://github.com/SciComp8/NGSOmics_Programming/blob/main/dna.png" width="45" height="45">

 This repository is created for helping people find what kind of computational biology/bioinformatics questions they can work on.
 Unlike the well-structured frames in mathematics and statistics, where theorems and definitions are clearly laid out, biology and medicine often involve complex, less organized domains of knowledge.
-This repo aims to offer you a structured and clear overview of approachable problems and their candidate solutions, making it easier and faster for newcomers and experts to navigate the computational omics.
+This repo aims to offer you a structured and clear overview of approachable problems and their candidate solutions, making it easy and fast for newcomers and experts to navigate the computational omics.

 *Last updated: 22 Jun 2025*